naaresa/Wine-Quality-Regression-Analysis-With-Python/README.md

 # Red Wine Quality Regression Analysis

-This project, developed as part of the **Data Science Hackathon** by the **Data Mavericks** team, performs regression analysis on the Red Wine Quality dataset to predict wine quality based on physicochemical attributes.
+This project, developed as part of my **Data Science Hackathon**, performs regression analysis on the Red Wine Quality dataset to predict wine quality based on physicochemical attributes.
 The dataset, sourced from the UCI Machine Learning Repository, contains 1,599 records of red wines with 12 columns.
 Using a linear regression model built in **Azure Machine Learning Designer**, the project aims to enhance sensory analysis systems, guide winemakers in raw material selection, and inform strategic pricing by identifying key factors influencing wine quality.

 ## Table of Contents
 - [Problem Statement](#problem-statement)